How to Use YouTube SEO to Generate Content Ideas for Your Channel - A Simple 5-Step Guide

 You’ll also be able to upload your own video captions – in several languages.
 If you do, make sure that your keywords are mentioned explicitly.

-Plus, you can use key moments to target very specific long-tail keywords and structure your video into subsections all at the same time.
+Plus, you can use key moments and chapters to target very specific long-tail keywords and structure your video into subsections all at the same time.

 The Bottom Line

-YouTube SEO research can seem daunting at first, but it’s a great way to generate actionable and engaging content ideas.
+YouTube SEO research can seem daunting at first, but it’s a great way to generate popular, engaging content ideas.

 Investing some time and effort in the research process – or outsourcing it to an expert – will pay off in the long run.
 You’ll be able to find amazing ideas for captivating content to pave your way to YouTube success.